 Step 4: Incorporate Textures and Fabrics

 Add fabric swatches and texture samples to your mood board.
 This will give a tactile dimension to your project, helping you visualize how the final designs will feel and move.
+Paying close attention to the details of textures and fabrics can elevate the overall quality of your mood board, showcasing the craftsmanship and intricacies that define your creative concept.

 Step 5: Add Typography and Patterns